 I still struggle with this because it has been a lifetime of saying yes, even if I really needed or wanted to say no. But learning to say no has been one of the best things I have done for myself.
 Not only has it challenged me to overcome my fear of rejection, it has helped me to feel in control and more importantly it has helped keep my autoimmune symptoms at bay.

-Because of that, self-care was not something I practiced.
+Consequently, self-care was not something I practiced.
 I put everything ahead of my needs.
 I usually went 8-10 months before I got a haircut.
 Spa days were non-existent.
 Nap on the weekend?
-Yeah right, I was driving all over the Metroplex chauffeuring kids to their various activities, fighting the crowds at Walmart to stock up for the week and trying to catch up on laundry.
+Yeah right, I was driving all over the Dallas/Fort Worth chauffeuring kids to their various activities, fighting the crowds at Walmart to stock up for the week and trying to catch up on laundry.
 I constantly felt burnt out and overwhelmed.

 I also developed a loving relationship with the person I had been ignoring for years, myself!